Staten Island: Tourism

-In 2009, Borough president James Molinaro started a program to increase tourism on Staten Island.
-This program included a new website, a "Staten Island Attractions" video that is aired in both the Staten Island and the Manhattan Whitehall ferry terminals, as well as informational kiosks at the terminals, which supply printed information on Staten Island attractions, entertainment and restaurants.
+In 2009, Borough President James Molinaro started a program to increase tourism on Staten Island.
+This program included a new website, a "Staten Island Attractions" video that is aired at both the Staten Island and Manhattan Whitehall ferry terminals, and informational kiosks at the terminals that provide printed information on Staten Island attractions, entertainment, and restaurants.

-Empire Outlets New York City, is a 350,000 ft2 retail complex constructed in the St. George neighborhood of Staten Island.
+Empire Outlets New York City is a 350,000 ft2 retail complex constructed in the St. George neighborhood of Staten Island.
 Empire Outlets features 100 designer outlets.
 It is the first outlet mall in New York City.
 The mall is located next to the St. George Terminal, a major ferry, train, and bus hub.

-Staten Island's Arts District is located in the North Shore region with many locations to see music and experience art.
-The Snug Harbor Cultural Center and Botanic Gardens (1000 Richmond Terrace) is home to The Staten Island Museum, The Staten Island Children's Museum, Heritage Farm, The Newhouse Gallery, The Chinese Scholar's Garden and the Great Hall.
-The St. George Theater is a historic landmark seated theater within walking distance from the ferry and, it hosts many touring music artists.
-ArtSpace, located at Navy Pier Court is run by the local arts council with revolving exhibits by local artists.
-Staten Island's only community radio station, Maker Park Radio, is located in the Stapleton neighborhood of Staten Island.
-The Alice Austen House is a historic landmark and photography gallery with a view of Manhattan.
-Although Staten Island lacks venues, one can see many live music artists at local restaurants and spaces on most weekends.
-There are also numerous theaters on the Island.

 Staten Island is known as the borough of parks because of its numerous parks.
-Some well known parks are Clove Lakes, Silver Lake, Greenbelt and High Rock.
-Paulo's Peak (formerly Moses Mountain), a hill known for its view of the borough, is the location where Robert Moses wanted to build the Richmond Parkway before protests defeated this arrangement.
+Some well-known parks are Clove Lakes, Silver Lake, Greenbelt, and High Rock.
+Paulo's Peak (formerly Moses Mountain), a hill known for its view of the borough, was the site where Robert Moses wanted to build the Richmond Parkway before protests defeated the plan.
 It is now a key point of Staten Island for tourists.